-First Time Cruisers Tip: If you are looking for a relaxing pool day without the crowds, stay on the ship while it’s at port.
+First Time Cruiser Tip: If you are looking for a relaxing pool day without the crowds, stay on the ship while it’s in port.
 Most of the passengers will get off the ship leaving the pools uncrowded!

 Free babysitting.
 ‘Nuff said.

 Royal Caribbean’s Adventure Ocean is the onboard kids club designed for babies kids from 6 months to 12 years old.
 Adventure Ocean is included in your cruise fare except for babies (6-36 months) and the late-night session.